jilljenn/tryalgo.org/en/_posts/2021-02-15-count-distinct-substrings.md

 In particular, for k=0, we could just use the ASCII value of the first character, as the pseudo-rank of the suffixes.

 Suppose we want to compute the pseudo rank of the suffix BBCAB of index i according to the first 4 characters.
 The idea is to create a pair (u,v) such that u is the pseudo rank of the first 2 characters (BB) and v is the pseudo rank of the next 2 characters (CA).
 And here we can use what we have computed previously.
 This would constitute a list L of triplets (u,v,i), which we can sort lexicographically.
-For any consecutive triplets (u,v,i), (u',v',j) in L, if (u,v)=(u',v') we know that the j-th suffix needs to receive the same pseudo-rank as the i-th, otherwise it needs to receive a larger pseudo-rank.
+For any consecutive triplets (u,v,i), (u',v',j) in L, if (u,v)=(u',v') then we know that the j-th suffix needs to receive the same pseudo-rank as the i-th, otherwise it needs to receive a larger pseudo-rank.
 (Its position in L for example).

 In the code below we compute a matrix P such that $P[k][i]$ is the pseudo rank of the i-th suffix according to the $2^k$ first characters.
 This matrix has dimension $\lceil \log_2 n\rceil \times n$.
 For all rows, except the first one, we have the property that pseudo-ranks are between 0 and n-1.
 Since all pseudo-ranks in the last row are distinct, the last row stores the rank of the suffixes.
 This describes a permutation.
 For convenience we inverse this permutation and store in `suf_sorted[r]` the index i of the r-th smallest suffix.